EmcioN/Hangman-in-Python/README.md

 ## Testing

 ## Deployment
+ * To deploy this site, first you need to log in to Heroku or create an account if you don't have one yet.
+Once you're on the main page, click the New button in the top right corner and select Create New App from the drop-down menu.
+Choose a unique name for your app and select the region you want it to run in, then click Create App.

+ * Next, go to the Deploy Tab and click on the Settings Tab.
+Scroll down to Config Vars and click Reveal Config Vars.
+Add a key called "port" with a value of "8000" and click Add.
+Then add another key called "CREDS" with your Google credentials as the value, and click Add again.

+ * Scroll down to the Buildpack section and click Add Buildpack.
+Select "python" and click Save Changes.
+Repeat this step to add "node.js" as well.
+Make sure the Buildpacks are in the correct order by clicking and dragging them if necessary.

+ * Go back to the top of the page and select the Deploy tab again.
+Choose Github as the deployment method and confirm that you want to connect to your Github account.
+Search for your repository name and click the connect button.

+ Finally, scroll to the bottom of the deploy page and select your preferred deployment type.
+You can choose to enable automatic deploys for automatic deployment when you push updates to Github.
+That's it, your site should now be deployed!
 ## Credits
 [Stackoverflow](https://stackoverflow.com/) was also very helpful.
 There you can find a solution with an explanation to most problems.